seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 - Create a server for handling incoming requests (`React\Http\Server`).
 - Create a socket to start listening for the incoming connections (`React\Socket\Server`).

-At first let's create a very simple `Hello world` server
+At first, let's create a very simple `Hello world` server

 {% highlight php %}
 <?php